The menopause shouldn’t stop you living life to the full. Every woman will go through it, but each experience is different.

 The menopause is when a woman stops having periods and is no longer able to get pregnant naturally.
 The menopause is a natural part of ageing that generally occurs between 45 and 55 years of age, as a woman's oestrogen levels decline.
+This time of change leading up to a woman’s final period is called perimenopause.
 A number of studies have looked at whether women living with HIV experience menopause earlier than those not living with HIV.
 The results are conflicting, as some studies reported that women living with HIV did experience menopause earlier, whilst other studies reported no differences.
 This suggests that more research is needed in this area.

 Menopause has different symptoms in different women, these include: